clicknium/clicknium-samples/SupplyChainManagement/readme.md

 tab.find_element(locator.supplychainmanagement.developer.button_submitbutton).click()
 ```

-To get text of `state`, `ship_date` and `total`, we use [parametric locator](https://www.clicknium.com/documents/automation/parametric_locator), during running, specified the parameter value, so we can use one locator to locate several elements.
+To get text of `state`, `ship_date` and `total`, we can run [parametric locator](https://www.clicknium.com/documents/automation/parametric_locator) to specify the parameter value, so one locator can be used to locate several elements.

 ![parametric locator](img/parametric_locator.png)

 # Locator
-[Locator](https://www.clicknium.com/documents/automation/locator) is the identifier of UI element, through [clicknium vs code extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium) can record/edit the locator.
+The [Locator](https://www.clicknium.com/documents/automation/locator) is the identifier of UI element,which can be recorded and edited with [clicknium vs code extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium).

 # More samples
-You can find more automatin sample/solution from [clicknium github samples](https://github.com/clicknium/clicknium-samples)
+You can refer to more automation samples and solutions in [clicknium github samples](https://github.com/clicknium/clicknium-samples)